 Should I refinance my VA loan in 2026?

-If your current rate is 0.5% or more above today’s rates, it is worth exploring.
+If it has been a while since you took out your VA loan, it is worth exploring whether an IRRRL could reduce your monthly payment.
 Scott Carlin at TrueVet Mortgage can run a break-even analysis to show you exactly how much you would save and how quickly the refinance pays for itself.
+Call 321-364-4461 or visit the Schedule a Call page.

-Ready to See If a VA IRRRL Can Lower Your Payment?
+Ready to See If a VA IRRRL Is Right for You?

-If you currently have a VA loan and want to lower your rate, switch to a fixed rate, or shorten your loan term, the VA IRRRL is the fastest and most affordable way to do it.
+If you currently have a VA loan and want to change your loan terms, move to a fixed rate, or shorten your loan term, the VA IRRRL is one of the fastest and most affordable ways to do it.

-Call Scott Carlin at 321-364-4461 or visit our Schedule a Call page to book a free VA refinance consultation.
+Call or text Scott Carlin at 321-364-4461, use the chat on this page, or visit our Schedule a Call page to book a free VA refinance consultation.
 Scott is a 20-year Air Force veteran and VA loan specialist serving military families across Florida and Texas.
 NMLS# 2613509.

 Check your 2026 BAH rate with our free BAH Calculator to see how your housing allowance factors into your refinance decision.